bbauska/W3Cx-5of5/README.md

 -   Add a search input field + a search button to the dynamic table example.
 Add some more data in the table.
 Implement a search
-    feature: when you search for \"Ian Solo\", for example, highlight the table row that contains it.
+    feature: when you search for &quot;Ian Solo&quot;, for example, highlight the table row that contains it.
 If not found, display a message in the page, next to the search form.